eye-square/docs/client-scripts-api.md

-# in-context hook api
+# in-context scripts api

+The in-context scripts api allows you to run custom scripts inside an in-context app.
+The use cases are many, but some examples include:

+- Loading external SDKs
+- Adding extra instructions or preparation steps
+- Sending extra variables to the survey
+- Listening to events and storing them for later analysis
+- Modifying the DOM during the task, for example to highlight elements or add overlays
+- Running custom logic at the end of a task

-hooks are a means to attach jobs at specific moments of a task's lifecycle.
+For this, we provide we provide a very simple API that allows you to attach jobs at specific moments of a task's lifecycle.
+The jobs are essentially just async functions that receive all session information and common utilities useful for the cases above.

+# setting up hooks

-The jobs run on the same context as the displayed content, typically that would be the top frame.
-They are also blocking: if a promise is returned, the internal job runner will wait for it to resolve before advancing to he next task stage.
+The jobs run on the same context as the displayed content, typically that would be the top window frame.
+Hooks are **blocking**: if a promise is returned, it will be waited for before advancing to he next task stage.
+An exception to this is the `recording` stage, the duration of the actual task is defined in the project and can't be modified by the script.

 Three types of hook can be set using:

-- `setInitHook(fn)`: job will run only once, the first time the script is used, before the task begins.
+- `setInitHook(fn)`: job will run only once, the first time the script is used, before the task or tasks begin.

 - `setTaskHook(stage, fn)`: job runs on each task.